 becoming a full professor at the Kapteyn Astronomical Institute (University of Groningen).
 In my theoretical work I study the first stars and black holes, quantum gravity and space-time topology, active galaxies, dark energy, formation of planets, astrobiology, the interstellar medium.

 For a layman introduction to my quantum space-time theory of topological dynamics, click here .
 For a more advanced presentation at the level of a quantum gravity conference, click here .
 For a complete review of the theory, click here .
 The physical idea is simple: find the individual paths that collectively weave the quantum fabric of space-time and one knows how matter must move and interact through space and time.
+In this, even Nature itself is uncertain in its measurements.
+Subsequently, the identification of a single path is only possible through comparison with another, and it thus takes one to know one all the way down to the quantum scale.
+So dynamics on the Planck scale take the form of multiple copies of any path through space-time.
 Mathematically, one uses topology to describe this quantum connectivity of space-time.
 Below is a visual impression of travel by identification of distinct space-time locations.
 The red and blue ball are the same, their color simply indicates how the edges of the square are identified to form the surface of a donut in three dimensions.
 In four dimensions, one can do this with a solid cube to get a three-torus.
 A lattice is constructed by gluing many such three-tori together, so that matter is guided along many different space-time paths.

 Combined, the papers below form the heart of my quantum space-time theory.
-In it, loop topology and information take central stage, and both express Nature's quantum measurement uncertainty: It takes one to know one.
-So topological fluctuations on the Planck scale take the form of multiple copies of any homeomorphically distinct path through quantum space-time.
-Or as a short poem: Uncertainty causes path multiplicity; matter follows and creates its own hollows.
+In it, loop topology and information take central stage, and both express Nature's quantum measurement uncertainty.
+As a short poem: Uncertainty causes path multiplicity; matter follows and creates its own hollows.

 Paper 1: read here how the number of black holes determines the cosmological ''constant''.